joao-f-almeida-alb/rdf-with-Onto.PT-and-SentiLex-data/README.md

 which also has information about the confidence level of each triple (which is a value that represents the number of sources that supported that connection between the words, being the maximum value 10).

-Some words in the document also contain information about their polarity (which is the same as sentimental value), from the SentiLex-PT dataset, the [SentiLex-flex-PT](https://github.com/sillasgonzaga/lexiconPT/blob/master/data-raw/SentiLex-flex-PT02.txt) version, which contains various inflected forms of each lemma.
+Some words in the document also contain information about their polarity (which is the same as sentimental value), from the SentiLex-PT dataset.
+The file "knowledge_database.txt" contains the data from [SentiLex-lem-PT](https://github.com/sillasgonzaga/lexiconPT/blob/master/data-raw/SentiLex-lem-PT02.txt) and the file "knowledge_database_lem.txt" contains data from [SentiLex-flex-PT](https://github.com/sillasgonzaga/lexiconPT/blob/master/data-raw/SentiLex-flex-PT02.txt) version, which contains various inflected forms of each lemma.

 ## Onto.PT